BoonHianLim/SC1015-Customer-Personality-Analysis/README.md

 2. Poisson Regression

 ### Insights and Recommendation
-1. Utilise customer-focused sales tactics with customer’s income as a guideline
+Main insight: The company utilizes customer-focused sales tactics with customer’s income as a guideline.

+Recommendations:
-2. Target audience should be customers who have / are:
+1. Target audience should be customers who have / are:
     - fewer children
     - higher income
     - higher levels of education
     - born in 1940 - 1950
-3. Improve online sales by upgrading company website
+2. Improve online sales by upgrading company website, so as to make it more attractive and appealing to customers.

 ### Conclusion
 1. __Customer income__ serves as the most important predictor to predict customer expenditure